 UW-Oshkosh baseball makes postseason for first time in a decade

-UW-Oshkosh baseball is one of the most decorated programs in Division 3 history with two World Series titles and three runner-up finishes.
+OSHKOSH (WLUK) -- The University of Wisconsin-Oshkosh baseball team is one of the most decorated programs in Division III history with two World Series titles and three runner-up finishes.

 But they haven't made it to the World Series since 2003 and this is their first trip to regionals in ten years.